Chapter 1: Warden

 Such primitive warp gates were still ludicrously expensive; and had once been constructed in every star system.
 Not having to use such a wasteful piece of technology in terms of time and financial investments was something else to rejoice in at least.

 Two weeks later, as the transport vessel had exited warp-space and appeared in the Warden System the ship had shuddered as if it were an unleashed wild beast as it fought its way through some sporadic turbulence.

 ‘This is supposed to be normal professor’ the transport pilot screamed at Gable over the deafening whining noise that accompanied this unique form of turbulence, a disturbing phenomenon that simply should not exist in space.

 The turbulence had finally come to an end as the transport had approached the docking bay of the station that was located on the port side.
-An hour or so after their arrival the docking bay doors opened and closed at an alarming pace after the ship had entered as if the station was trying to protect itself in any way that it could.
+An hour or so after their arrival; the docking bay doors opened and closed at an alarming pace after the ship had entered, it was as if the station was trying to protect itself in any way that it could.

-As the transport finally docked and the hatch opened Gable and his temporary shift crew were approached by the relieved departing crew who reluctantly provided them with a short yet time consuming guide on how to keep the station from blowing up in their faces.
+As the transport finally docked, and the hatch opened, Gable and his temporary shift replacement team were approached by the relieved departing crew who reluctantly provided them with a short; yet time consuming guide on how to keep the station from blowing up in their faces.